rimsey1/docs/pages/managing-cyclr/script-tester.md

 tags: [connector, script testing]
 ---

-If you need to test some javascript outside of your cycle, you can do so with the **Script Tester**.
+If you need to test some javascript outside of your cycle, you can do so with the **Script Testing** Tool.

 This can be found in your **Console**, under the **Connectors** menu.